 Tranylcypromine (Parnate®) is a non-hydrazine monoamine oxidase (MAO) inhibitor.
-Here is key information about this medication.
+Here is some key information about this medication.

 Major depressive episode without melancholia